 Contact: 201-333-5700

-The Garden State Episcopal Community Development Corporation {GSECDC} is an affordable housing non-profit developer in Jersey City.
-Their social services division helps individuals in the community who are living with or are at risk of HIV/AIDS, under-housed, homeless, abusing substances, and/or mentally ill.
-They are looking for a variety of clothing, toiletries, pillows, backpacks, and linens.
+The Garden State Episcopal Community Development Corporation (GSECDC) is an affordable housing non-profit developer in Jersey City.
+The social services division helps individuals in the community who are living with or are at risk of HIV/AIDS, under-housed, homeless, abusing substances, and/or mentally ill.
+The organization is looking for a variety of clothing, toiletries, pillows, backpacks, and linens.

 Drop off details: N/A